 Silverton Mountain, Colorado - Elevation: 13,487 ft (4110 meters)

-If you're looking for some serious altitude for your skiing, look no further than Silverton Mountain in Colorado.
-With an altitude of 13,487 feet, it is the highest ski peak in the country and boasts more than 400 inches of snow each year.
-While there aren't a lot of frills to be found on Silverton, it does offer plenty of great powder and a backcountry feel that is accessible by a single chairlift.
-Not for the faint of heart or inexperienced, this is a destination that will nevertheless leave you breathless as much for the fast runs as the thin air.
+If you're looking for some serious altitude for your next ski outing, look no further than Silverton Mountain in Colorado.
+With an altitude of 13,487 feet, it is the highest ski peak in the U.S. and boasts more than 400 inches of snow each year.
+While there aren't a lot of frills to be found on Silverton, it does offer plenty of great powder and a backcountry-feel that is accessible by a single chairlift.
+Not for the faint of heart or inexperienced, this is a destination that will nevertheless leave you breathless as much for the fast runs and intense vertical, as the thin air.

 Pro Tip: Bring avalanche safety gear.
 It is required at all times on Silverton.Continue to 2 of 10 below.